 sock.h, Alice will not receive Bob's bank statement.

-sock.h defaults to TCP/IP sockets, so calls to
+sock.h defaults to TCP/IP and Unix Domain sockets, so calls to

-However, importing other socket types should be possible by using the
+However, importing other socket types (such as pipes) should be possible by using the

-sock_open(fd) function, that allows us to import an existing file descriptor into
+sock_open(fd) function, that imports an existing file descriptor into

 sock.h, assigning this file descriptor a valid UUID.